-This bill would provide that the increased credit amount would be subject to indexing for inflation based on the change in the California Consumer Price Index, beginning the taxable year after the increase is operative, and the succeeding three taxable years.
+This bill would provide that the credit amount would be subject to indexing annually for inflation based on the change in the California Consumer Price Index, for the prior year, as specified.

-This bill would allow credit amounts in excess of the sum of the tax liability and any other balance due to be refunded to the qualified renter in the years in which the increased credit amount is operative.
+This bill would allow, upon appropriation, credit amounts in excess of the sum of the tax liability and any other balance due to be refunded to the qualified renter.